 Christina recently taught at the Gillen Brewer School, a private special education school in New York City.
 She works privately for families of students with special needs and worked at Our Victory Day Camp in Dobbs Ferry for developmentally challenged children for the past two summers.
 Christina demonstrates a love of working with young children and a heartfelt commitment to the field of education.

 We are excited to welcome Gabrielle French to the Confident Kid Club team as a co-teacher.
-Gabby was an assistant teacher and a substitute teacher at Confident Kid Club for several years prior to joining our staff.
+Gabrielle has been an assistant teacher and a substitute teacher at Confident Kid Club for several years.

-She graduated from Ithaca College with a Bachelor of Arts in Communication Studies, and a minor in Counseling.
-She has extensive hands-on experience working with individuals of all ages.
-Gabby spent a year working at Four Winds Psychiatric Facility as a mental health worker, working with children and adolescents, where she practiced dialectical behavioral therapy as a tool for the growth of the patients.
-Gabby has experience working alongside social workers and behavioral therapist to encourage the social-emotional development of each individual child.
+She graduated from Ithaca College with a B.A in Communication Studies, and a minor in Counseling.
+She has extensive hands-on experience working with individuals of all ages, and challenges.
+Gabrielle spent a year working at Four Winds Psychiatric Facility as a mental health worker, working with children and adolescents where she practiced dialectical behavioral therapy as a tool for the growth of patients.
+Gabrielle has experience working alongside social workers and behavioral therapists to encourage social-emotional development of each individual child.
 She is passionate about working with young children.
 Her kindness and sincerity are evident in her interaction with the children and families at Confident Kid Club.